Login/Sign Up

 Have a query?

-Common side effects of Ondiover Oral Drops may include constipation, headache, diarrhea, drowsiness, flushing (a feeling of warmth), weakness, and tiredness.
+The common side effects of Ondiover Oral Drops may include constipation, headache, diarrhoea, drowsiness, flushing (a feeling of warmth), weakness, and tiredness.
 However, not every person experiences these side effects, and some of the unpleasant effects of Ondiover Oral Drops do not require medical attention.
 If the side effects persist or worsen, please consult your doctor.